austingray/reaxpress/README.md

 What this is not:

- - This is not a SPA.
-Each unique URI will serve fresh content from the server.
+ - This is not a SPA (may change in the future).

 ### Setup and Installation